A-Evan-S/a-evan-s.github.io/site/pages/posts/monospaced_justified.md

 ### Non-uniform Gaps

-Instead of adjusting the splitting of words into lines, we can go back to an approach more similar to the leetcode style solution of always reaching full justification but accepting varied gap sizes.
+Instead of adjusting the splitting of words into lines, we can go back to an approach more similar to the original solution of always reaching full justification but accepting varied gap sizes.
 However, with the addition of the various whitespace characters, we can get a more uniform spacing than was possible with regular spaces alone.

 First we need to define what we're optimizing for.
 Two definitions for an objective function come to mind: